-The accounting standards, amendments and revisions which have been published and are mandatory for compliance for the Company's accounting year beginning on or after 1 January 2022 are listed below.
-The Company has opted not to early adopt these pronouncements.
+The accounting standards, amendments and revisions which have been published and are mandatory for compliance for the Fund's accounting year beginning on or after 1 January 2023 are listed below.
+The Fund has opted not to early adopt these pronouncements.

-- IFRS 17 Insurance contracts, applicable for the period beginning on or after January 1, 2023; - Amendments to IAS 1, Presentation of financial statements', on classification of liabilities; - Amendments to IAS 8, Accounting policies, changes in accounting estimates and errors, definition of accounting estimates; - Amendments to IAS 1 Presentation of financial statements and IFRS practice statement 2 making materiality judgements, disclosure Initiative: Accounting policies; - Amendment to IAS 12- deferred tax related to assets and liabilities arising from a single transaction; and
+- IFRS 17 Insurance contracts, as amended in December 2021; - Amendments to IAS 1, Presentation of financial statements', on classification of liabilities; - Narrow scope amendments to IAS 1, Practice statement 2 and IAS 8; - Amendments to IFRS 10 and IAS 28; - Amendment to IAS 12- deferred tax related to assets and liabilities arising from a single transaction.